jasonumiker/kubernetes-training/README.md

 * `cd ../argo-rollouts`
 * `kubectl apply -f bluegreen-service.yaml` - create a service for our app
-* `kubectl apply bluegreen-gateway.yaml` - create a service to read the upcoming version before it's really deployed
+* `kubectl apply -f bluegreen-gateway.yaml` - create a service to read the upcoming version before it's really deployed
 * `kubectl apply -f bluegreen-preview-service.yaml` - create a Gateway to reach it on our laptop vis Istio
 * `kubectl apply -f bluegreen-preview-gateway.yaml` - create a Gateway to reach it on our laptop via Istio
 * `kubectl apply -f bluegreen-rollout-manual.yaml` - do the initial deployment of the 'blue' version - this will happen automatically as there is nothing running yet